 We frequently refer to the 3-2-1-1 backup strategy in our posts because it gives you an absolute last line of defense against ransomware—the last “1” in 3-2-1-1 stands for immutable storage.
 OneXafe is a native immutable store for your unstructured data and backup copies, providing you with a logical air gap so you can retrieve an unaltered copy of your data even if ransomware makes its way into your organization.

-This logical air gapping aptly puts the last ‘1’ in the ‘3-2-1-1’ strategy in place, giving you object-level and snapshot-level immutability and snapshot granularity as low as 90-seconds.
-Add in OneXafe’s continuous data protection with point-in-time recovery, and you can bring back an entire file system within minutes.
+This logical air gapping aptly puts the last ‘1’ in the ‘3-2-1-1’ strategy in place, giving you object-level and snapshot-level immutability and snapshot granularity as low as 90 seconds.
+Add in OneXafe’s point-in-time recovery, and you can bring back an entire file system within minutes.

 The Perfect Backup Target